What times do Discovery Lab & Tour programs start and finish?

 Can we eat lunch and snacks at the Seymour Center?

-NEW!
 We now have two outdoor classrooms with picnic tables available on a first come, first served basis.
 These covered shelters provide protection from wind, rain, and sun for your class.
 Your group is welcome to re-enter the visitor hall and aquarium after eating your lunch or snack.
-Additionally, a few outdoor picnic tables are also available.
+Some uncovered picnic tables are also available.
 In the event of wet/cold weather, be sure to bring activities for students to do in cars/on the bus.

 Why a lottery for Discovery Labs?